sxyu/watplot/README.md

 *Build:* Use cmake on all platforms: `mkdir build && cd build && cmake ..`

+Then use `make -j4` to build.
+On Windows, you may double-click the sln file generated to open Visual Studio to build.

 You may need to specify the installation directory for OpenCV, OpenCV_dir.

 ## Usage